gordyt/vim/bundle/README.markdown

-See https://github.com/vim-scripts/ for main vim github mirror.
+See http://vim-scripts.org/vim/scripts.html for a list that connects the http://www.vim.org/scripts script number to the matching github repo!

 bufexplorer - fast buffer switching